-Values as seen by Customers and Employees
+Business Values as seen by Employees and Customers

 Whether it is a London hotel, stating it’s exclusiveness, as evidenced by its 5 star, pretty pictures on the website of its presidential suite and over the top statements such as “sumptuous 5 star accommodation” the jaw dropping price tag.
 When you turn up and find a broom cupboard with not enough space to turn around in let alone swing a cat, and you are one of 500+ rooms filled with bus loads of tourist on a package holiday then company values are under pressure.

-The same is equally true for staff, why should people stay loyal to you if you don’t live those values and enshrine them in every one of your people.
+The same is equally true for staff.
+Why should people stay loyal to you if you don’t live those values and enshrine them in every one of your people.
 Do they live it or lip service it?